La Cloche a Fromage – Cheese Restaurant in Strasbourg, France

 Grilled figs with goat cheese

-The cheese master returned to explain the 14 cheeses of my main course.
-The names flew past in a blur but I took much longer sampling and savouring each delicious morsel.
+The cheese master returned to explain the 14 kinds of cheese in my main course.
+The names flew past in a blur, but I took much longer sampling and savouring each delicious morsel.
 Although I enjoyed them all, the blue cheese was mind-blowing – the best I’ve ever had.

-Fourteen cheeses were starting to push even my cheese limits, so I was grateful for a light dessert of fresh strawberries in balsamic vinegar.
+Fourteen kinds of cheese were starting to push even my cheese limits, so I was grateful for a light dessert of fresh strawberries in balsamic vinegar.
 On the recommendation of our server, we enjoyed our meal with a bottle of local Pinot Gris which worked perfectly with the various cheeses.

-We were both a bit worried how we’d feel after our cheese indulgence but I’m happy to report that although we were quite full, neither of us suffered any ill effects.
+We were both a bit worried about how we’d feel after our cheese indulgence, but I’m happy to report that although we were quite full, neither of us suffered any ill effects.

 If you’re a lover of cheese, La Cloche a Fromage in Strasbourg is not to be missed.
 If you can’t make it for a meal, you can visit the cheese boutique and take some cheese home with you.